Gurlly/spam_email_detector_lstm/README.md

 3. **Install Dependencies**
     - `pip install -r requirements.txt`
 4. **Run the notebook**
+    - `JOB_SPAM_DETECTION.ipynb` for model creation and evaluation.
+    - `Model_Test.ipynb` for real-world data testing purposes.

 ## 📌 Notes
 - Designed for extensibility: swap in other classifiers or datasets with minimal changes
 - Evaluation metrics are logged and visualized for interpretability
+- If some packages were not installed successfully, try to install it manually.

 ## 📧 Contact
 Maintained by Nathanael Martinez